-My sister and I have each given birth to two healthy babies.
-We survived the childbirth and the children survived infancy.
 Not that long ago, women often died from childbirth and many babies didn’t survive infancy.

 Infants and children surviving to adulthood and women living through childbirth have greatly increased overall human lifespan.

-I know several people with type 1 diabetes, the kind that often strikes during childhood or as a young adult.
+I’ve known several people with type 1 diabetes, the kind that often strikes during childhood or as a young adult.
 Before the discovery of insulin, diabetes meant almost certain death.
 Incidentally, a few doctors in the pre-insulin area did have some success in treating diabetes patients – with a high fat, low carb diet.

 With insulin injections and now insulin pumps, diabetics can live a much longer lifespan than they did a century ago.

 How many people do you know who would have died without modern treatments?
 What would have killed you or your friends and loved ones a century ago?

 This post was originally published in December 2015 and updated in April 2020.